ilari-makimattila/python-backend-demo/README.md

 The app is built using the [FastAPI](https://fastapi.tiangolo.com/) framework.
 It is a lightweight and fast REST API framework that offers many things such as request validation and API docs out of the box.

+PostgreSQL is used as the database.
+It may not be the optimal for time series data but one of the ideas of this project is to demonstrate how to abstract the database so it can be swapped without having to change the whole app.
+Database connection is managed with [asyncpg](https://github.com/MagicStack/asyncpg).
+It is a simple and fast library that doesn't try to abstract the database away and let's us do that instead.

 Development
 -----------